SmartDeveloperHub/agora-examples/README.md

 #Agora-Examples

-A set of Python examples showing how to use Agora to retrieve fragments of data into a Linked Data context.
+A set of Python examples showing how to use Agora to retrieve fragments of data in a Linked Data context.

 ##Examples